fransan33/TTC_Delay_Project/README.md

 **Insight 4: Disruption rate is significantly high on weekends and on times between 8pm and 1am on weekdays**

-Disruption rate in these specific times and days range from 50% to 82%, which suggests that the riders are not able to rely on the service during these times, and they are likely to find a different method of transportation. [this also suggests that there may be crew availability issues during these times, causing them to resolve the delay issue slower.]
+Disruption rate in these specific times and days range from 50% to 82%, which suggests that the riders are not able to rely on the service during these times, and they are likely to find a different method of transportation.
+This also suggests that there may be crew availability issues during these times, causing the delay issues to get resolved slower.

 [pct_line_delays / pct_station_delays